 Do you want to join, or just know more?

-Send mail to webmaster Andrea Njærheim Berg (firstname.lastname@example.org) or the technical manager Ole Bern Tørresdal (email@example.com)
+Send mail to webmaster Andrea Njærheim Berg (email@example.com) or the technical manager Christian Engelsen (firstname.lastname@example.org)

 Are you dreaming about getting your own radio program broadcast on the air?
-The programs for the autumn semester 2018 are already set, but don’t worry!
-Your dream about your own radio program is not yet lost!
-If you start planning now, you can submit a pilot for the spring semester 2019!
+You can now submit a pilot for the spring semester 2019, or plan a pilot for the autumn semester of 2019!